How to Roast Squash and Pumpkins

 Fall squash and pumpkins have several uses!

-I bought acorn squash, butternut squash, sugar pumpkins and kabocha squash for my festive decorating, but I also had another use for them in the back of my mind.
+I bought acorn squash, butternut squash, sugar pumpkins and kabocha squash for my festive fall and Thanksgiving decorating, but I also had another use for them in the back of my mind.
+And that was to eventually roast them and enjoy them in many different ways!

 Turn decor into deliciousness!

-Most squash and pumpkins last for quite sometime, so I knew that I would be able to use them for a number of things like flower arrangements, candle holders, and also cooking!
-Squash and pumpkin are sooooo nutritious and delicious…perfect as a simple side dish, or in pies, soups, loaves, and baked oatmeal.
+Most squash and pumpkins last for quite sometime, so I knew that after I had them on display for fall I would be able to use them for a number of delicious things.
+Pumpkin and squash are so nutritious and delicious as a simple side dish, or in pies, soups, loaves, and baked oatmeal.

 How to Roast Squash and Pumpkin